openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/load_shp.gif
     :alt: load shp

 The sub-AOIs can also be drawn directly on the map.
 There are three buttons under the cloud icon where you can choose to draw a polygon, rectangle or circle.
 Select any of them based on your needs.
 Each time a new geometry is drawn, a pop-up dialogue will ask the user to name it.
 This name will be used in the final report.
-You will need to select the compute dashboard button again to include all sub-AOIs in the report.
+You will need to select the **Compute dashboard** button again to include all sub-AOIs in the report.

 .. note::